cantino/twitter_to_csv/README.markdown

 You can extract URLs from the tweet into their own columns by including `--url-columns 3`, for example, to get up to 3 extracted URLs in their own columns.

+## Mind the Gap

+Sometimes the Twitter API goes down.
+You can analyze a json output file to see where data gaps (of over 10 minutes, in this case) have occurred.

+    twitter_to_csv --replay-from-file out.json --analyze-gaps 10

+## Handling of Retweets

+Once you have a recorded Twitter stream, you can rollup retweets in various ways.
+Here is an example that collapses retweets into the `retweet_count` field of the original tweet, only outputs tweets with at least 1 retweet, and ignores retweets that happened more than 7 days after the original tweet:

+    twitter_to_csv --replay-from-file out.json -c - --fields retweet_count,text -e --retweet-mode rollup --retweet-threshold 1 --retweet-window 7

+Note that all of the retweet features require you to `--replay-from-file` because they parse the stream backwards.

 ## Field names

 Use `--sample-fields 1000` to output the occurrence count of different Twitter fields, like so: